parzival-nieminen/android-asteroid-radar/README.md

 [![Android CI](https://github.com/parzival-nieminen/android-asteroid-radar/workflows/Android%20CI/badge.svg)](https://github.com/parzival-nieminen/android-asteroid-radar/actions)

 [CI Actions](https://github.com/parzival-nieminen/android-asteroid-radar/actions)

+## API_KEY
+The current API_KEY is the public key from nasa max 30 Request per day If you need more, please replace the API_KEY with your key from nasa.
+Open Constants.kt and replace the current API_KEY = "DEMO_KEY"

 ## Getting Started

 Asteroid Radar is an app to view the asteroids detected by NASA that pass near Earth, you can view all the detected asteroids in a period of time, their data (Size, velocity, distance to Earth) and if they are potentially hazardous.